Keurig Smart Brewer - Hero background

 Best For

-Busy households with rotating drink preferences where espresso-style shots, full mugs, and iced coffee flow through one machine.
-If your morning involves multiple people wanting different sizes and someone actually schedules brews via app, the Smart Brewer's Wi-Fi convenience justifies the premium.
-Ideal for offices and open-plan homes where brew speed matters over extraction quality.
+Busy households with rotating drink preferences.
+If your morning involves multiple people wanting different sizes and someone schedules brews via app, the Smart Brewer's Wi-Fi convenience justifies the purchase.
+Ideal for offices and open-plan homes where speed matters over extraction quality.

 Avoid If

 You care about extraction science or brew consistency.
-K-Cups trade quality for speed—20-25 second water contact won't match pour-over standards.
-Also avoid if sustainability concerns you: single-use pods create real waste, even recyclable ones.
+K-Cups trade quality for speed—20-25 second water contact won't match drip standards.
+Also avoid if sustainability concerns you: pod waste is real even with recyclable options.
 For craft coffee, try OXO Brew 9-Cup instead.

 Check Latest Price